USS PAUL HAMILTON DDG 60

 September 7, Cmdr.
 Christopher J. Bushnell relieved Cmdr.
 Werner H. Jurinka as CO of DDG 60.

 September 19, USS Paul Hamilton is currently participating in Composite Training Unit Exercise (COMPTUEX), as part of the John C. Stennis (CVN 74) Carrier Strike Group (CSG) 3, in the SOCAL Op.
-Area.
+Area; Underway for a Joint Task Force Exercise (JTFEX) on Nov. ?.

 February 3, 2007 USS Paul Hamilton departed Pearl Harbor for a surge deployment with the Reagan CSG.
 The guided-missile destroyer first departed Jan.
 26, but returned home several days later and was reassigned to the USS Ronald Reagan (CVN 76) Carrier Strike Group.